Home State Laws Page 10

 • The BAC limit for individuals operating motor vehicles may not reach .08%; this can constitute a DUI or DWI offense

-• In Missouri, supplementary penalties may be incurred due to BAC levels exceeding .15%
+• In Georgia, there currently exist no supplementary penalties incurred due to BAC levels exceeding the expressed, legal limit

 • Any individual may be adopted; children above the age(s) of 14 must express consent with regard to a potential adoption